mrezafarahani/MLInterview/README.md

 * Hopothesis testing
 * p-value

-:tv: Head over to [Khan Academy](https://www.khanacademy.org/math/ap-statistics/tests-significance-ap) for the review.
+:tv: Head over to [Khan Academy](https://www.khanacademy.org/math/ap-statistics/tests-significance-ap) for the review lesson.

-:clock1030: Estimated Review Time 4 hours
+:clock1030: Estimated Review Time 3 hours

 ##  2. <a name='LinearAlgebraoptional'></a>Linear Algebra (optional)
 This section is needed the most for positions related to NLP, Recommender Engines and Advanced Machine Learning.